guregu/kami/README.md

 ```go
 type Middleware func(context.Context, http.ResponseWriter, *http.Request) context.Context
 ```
-Middleware differs from a HandleFn in that it returns a new context.
+Middleware differs from a HandlerType in that it returns a new context.
 You can take advantage of this to build your context by registering middleware at the approriate paths.
 As a special case, you may return **nil** to halt execution of the middleware chain.

 Middleware is hierarchical.
 For example, a request for `/hello/greg` will run middleware registered under the following paths, in order: